oktadev/okta-blog/_source/_posts/2022-08-31-state-of-java-project-loom.md

 - A benchmark using Akka actors [on Medium](https://medium.com/@zakgof/a-simple-benchmark-for-jdk-project-looms-virtual-threads-4f43ef8aeb1) by [Alexander Zakusylo](https://medium.com/@zakgof)
 - JMH benchmarks for I/O and non-I/O tasks [on GitHub](https://github.com/colincachia/loom-benchmark) by [Colin Cachia](https://twitter.com/colincachia)

-### Structured Concurrency
+### Structured concurrency

 > Structured concurrency will be an incubator feature in Java 19.

-[Structured Concurrency](https://openjdk.org/jeps/428) aims to simplify multi-threaded and parallel programming.
+[Structured concurrency](https://openjdk.org/jeps/428) aims to simplify multi-threaded and parallel programming.
 It treats multiple tasks running in different threads as a single unit of work, streamlining error handling and cancellation while improving reliability and observability.
 This helps to avoid issues like thread leaking and cancellation delays.
 Being an incubator feature, this might go through further changes during stabilization.

 Consider the following example using `java.util.concurrent.ExecutorService`.